istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 Adding the workloads running on VMs or bare metal systems to a mesh, you can benefit from all the service mesh features: traffic management, security, observability, and others.
-You can deploy the Istio control plane(s) on some of your clusters and integrate your VMs/bare metal computers with the mesh.
+You can deploy the Istio control plane(s) on your cluster or clusters, you can add your VMs or bare metal systems to the mesh.

 Adding a VM/bare metal computer to a mesh means installing an Istio sidecar and a Node agent on the machine and configuring them to communicate with the control plane(s) on some of the clusters.
 Once you add a VMs/bare metal